Freedoms New Zealand: 28 September protest

 On September 28 the Freedoms & Rights Coalition brought thousands of protesters to Parliament again.
 The crowd was led by Brian Tamaki, who called for a "ballot box revolution", and also addressed by both Hannah Tamaki and Sue Grey.
 The protest was reported to have "fizzled out" after about two hours.

 Results

 In the 2023 New Zealand general election, Freedoms New Zealand received 0.33% of the party vote (9,586 votes) and did not win any electorate seats, meaning it did not enter parliament.
 Brian Tamaki did not contest an electorate, Sue Grey came seventh of nine in West Coast-Tasman, Hannah Tamaki came last of five in Tāmaki Makaurau, and Donna Pokere-Phillips came last of three in Hauraki-Waikato.

+Deregistration

+In May 2025, Freedoms NZ was deregistered as a political party.
+This happened at the party's own request.
+On LinkedIn, Brian Tamaki recorded his time as Freedoms NZ president and co-leader as ending in April 2025.

+Hannah Tamaki contested September's 2025 Tāmaki Makaurau by-election under the banner of Vision NZ.
+She gained 175 votes out of 10,688.